 Now that was on par with with the Chrysler-Ghias.
 I don’t have to go through the motions comparing a Pantera with a 1971 Mercury Marquis Brougham, right?
 Yes, Lee and Alejandro’s first little trans-Atlantic fling produced quite a love child.
 But second times around are always so problematic; everyone’s older and more cynical, for one.
 Love seemed to have very little to do with the TC, for sure; more like a hooker and a gigolo fleshing out the financial details of an odd coupling.

 The TC was also bestowed with then-new ABS and some special springs and shocks.
-I know it has some devotees.
+If it’s the same ABS system our ’92 Caravan came with, it was a disaster that Chrysler had to extend a lifetime warranty on.
+But I know the TC has some devotees.
 That’s good.
 Every car has its redeeming qualities, and I’m sure the TC has its share.
 It certainly is the ultimate K car.
-Whether it made sense to fork over about $60k in today’s dollars to buy one is another question.
+Whether it made sense to fork over about $65k in today’s dollars to buy one is another question.

 Apparently, not too many folks saw the value proposition, despite the Maserati name and some nicely stitched leather in the cabin.
 Lee had assumed TC sales of 5 – 10 k annually.
 A total 7300 TCs were sold in three years, way below that target.
 Oh well; I’m sure he and Alejandro had fun hashing out their baby.
 Seems like DeTomaso got the better end of the deal, consistent with his track record.